SomeOddCodeGuy/WilmerAI/README.md

   node

-* **multimodeltemplate**: This template is for using three models in tandem: A coding model for the Technical workflow, a factual model for the Factual workflow, and a generalist model for conversation and all worker tasks in the workflows.
+* **smallmultimodeltemplate**: This template is for using three models in tandem: A coding model for the Technical workflow, a factual model for the Factual workflow, and a generalist model for conversation and all worker tasks in the workflows.
   The endpoints used are `SmallMultiModelCodingEndpoint`, `SmallMultiModelFactualEndpoint`, and